emehrawn/cli/doc/adr/0009-log-cache-clock-issues.md

-In an attempt to decouple ourselves from the client clock time we instead 'peek' at the timestamp of the latest log envelope for the application and use that timestamp (plus a small offset) as our starting point.
+In an attempt to decouple ourselves from the client clock time we instead 'peek' at the timestamp of the latest log envelope for the application and use that timestamp as our starting point.

-XXX: Describe how we arrived at the offset

 If there are no envelopes present for the application we will continue to retry until envelopes become available.

-XXX: Consider if we are retrying on an empty response from Log Cache without a delay.

 ### 2. Delaying the output of new logs